 The leaves you rake into a neat pile on your street are turned into rich compost at Waste Management's Orchard Ridge Recycling and Disposal Facility's Organics Complex in Germantown.

-We got a behind the scenes look at how Milwaukee – in partnership with Waste Management and Madison's Purple Cow Organics – composts those leaves collected from city streets each autumn.
+We got a behind the scenes look at how Milwaukee – in partnership with Waste Management, which in turn collaborates with Madison's Purple Cow Organics – composts those leaves collected from city streets each autumn.

 Remember to leave a one-foot gap between your leaf pile and the curb to allow storm water to reach sewer grates.
 Don't forget to keep sewer grates clear of leaves and other debris, too, to prevent backups.